ipab-rad/RRC21/README.md

 # Stuff to do to get the code base running
 The `README` includes stuff from the original example repo as well.
 Ignore that as I have changed a little bit from there.
-Follow the folloowing outluined steps.
+Follow the outlined steps.
 First, clone the repo into a `ros2` ws.
 This would have a structure of the sort `ws/src/{this repo}`.
 Next, Follow the singularity steps.

 ## Singularity
 This is the docker type container to run to execute your code in simulation.
 Steps are as follows: